codicocodes/dotfyle/CONTRIBUTING.md

 Once the server is running you can seed and sync data

-2. Navigate to the local [OAuth endpoint](http://localhost:5173/api/auth/github) to authenticate.
+1. Navigate to [http://localhost:5173/api/auth/github](http://localhost:5173/api/auth/github) to authenticate with GitHub OAuth.

 #### Seed plugins